eclipse/vorto/Readme.md

 # Developer Guide

-## Repository Java Client

-Search and access Vorto models as well as generate code using the [Repository Java Client](repository/repository-java-client/Readme.md)

 ## Repository Import API

 If you want to manage other existing (standardized) device descriptions with the Vorto Repository, you can extend the Repository by providing a model importer using the [Importer API](repository/repository-importer/Readme.md).